smaht-dac/submitr/docs/source/installation_prerequisites.rst

-For Linux, it is inherently a more command-line oriented operating system, and as Linux users are typically a bit more advanced than normal, specific instructions will be omitted, though much of what is here is applicate to Linux as well.
+For Linux, it is inherently a more command-line oriented operating system, and as Linux users are typically a bit more advanced than normal, specific instructions will be omitted, though much of what is here is applicable to Linux as well.

 UNIX Command Cheatsheet
 -----------------------